Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Sensing Hotspots

 Beyond the notion of annual hotspots defined on a yearly basis, any location is considered a hotspot for a given month, if it shows hotspot behavior in any of the first three hotspot criteria listed above for frequency, scale or consistency hotspots.
 It should be noted that these definitions are not the only possible ways to define a hotspot.
-We chose these definitions since they capture the notion of pollution hotspots in the context of New Delhi relevant to our study area. \\
+We chose these definitions since they capture the notion of pollution hotspots in the context of New Delhi relevant to our study area.
+To answer the question posed earlier concretely, we deployed our private sensor network and collect data for longer durations.